mattrglobal/docs-wallet-sdk/README.md

 # Getting started

 ## How to get access to MATTR Pi Wallet SDK
 To gain access to the MATTR Pi Wallet SDK, please follow these steps.
-These steps are necessary to acquire access to the SDK before it can be used:
+These steps are necessary to acquire access to the SDK before it can be used.

 1. Request or download the ["Terms of Agreement"](Licence.pdf).
 2. Read the "Terms of agreement", sign it, and return it to us.